Bestowinc/protect-lite/documentation/v1/integration-guide.md

 ## Available Components

 The ability to embed the Bestow application into your website comes in several flavors.
 They can be combined depending on the desired user experience.

+Various javascript files (components) were created for this purpose.
+The goal of these javascript files are to reduce the amount of integration and configuration needed by partners.
+Making it as seamless and easy as possible and reducing your time to market.
+All components are written in plain vanilla javascript.

-You can view the various releases, including links to each of the components javascript files, by visiting...
+Visit the link below to view the various releases, including links to each of the components deployed javascript files.

 https://github.com/Bestowinc/protect-lite/releases